R3Conclave/conclave-core-sdk/docs/docs/container-gradle.md

 If you change `LINUX_JAVA_HOME` then any existing container will be unusable and you'll get an error.
 [Delete the container](#troubleshooting) and re-run the script.

+Please go to [System Requirements](system-requirements.md#jdks) for more information on supported JDKs.

 ## Copying files out of the container

 Changes made inside the container will *not* propagate to disk on macOS.
 This is deliberate and intended to avoid the